JFiedler23/Movie-and-Video-Game-Collection-System/README.md

 For Windows:
 * Navigate to the "Builds" folder and run the "MovieGameManagementSystem.exe" file.
+* Alternatively, open the project in Visual Studio and press Crtl-F5 to compile and run.

 For Mac/Linux:
 * Step 1.
 Open up your terminal